Mortgage Calculators for Expats

 - and your loan’s term length.

-The lower the amount and the lower your rate, the less your repayment will be.
-When it comes to term length, if you make it longer, your monthly repayments will be reduced, but the amount of interest you pay over the life of the loan will be more.
+The lower the amount and rate, the less your repayment will be.
+When it comes to term length, if you make it longer, your monthly repayments will be reduced, but the amount of interest you pay over the life of the loan will be greater.

 Mortgage Repayment Calculator

-If you have a fixed rate loan, your repayments won’t change for the length of time the fix is for.
-With variable rate mortgages, the rate can change on a monthly basis, so they could go up or down.
+If you have a fixed-rate loan, your repayments won’t change for the length of time the fix is for.
+With variable-rate mortgages, the rate can change monthly, so they could go up or down.

 We're so confident in our service, we guarantee it.